- On this page: What Does My Doctor See?

 Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.Read More

-Fluorescein angiography is a classic diagnostic test that involves taking photographs of the blood vessels in the eye with the help of a contrast dye.
-Fluorescein is a yellow dye that allows the retina to glow when exposed to a certain wavelength of visible light.
-The images produced by this test help doctors evaluate the retina and diagnose or monitor problems such as diabetic retinopathy, macular degeneration, abnormal vessel growth, macular edema, retinal artery or vein occlusions, certain types of retinal detachment, and tumors.
+Fluorescein angiography (FA) is a classic diagnostic test that involves taking photographs of the blood vessels in the eye with the help of a contrast dye.
+Fluorescein is a yellow dye that glows in the retina’s blood vessels when exposed to a certain wavelength of visible light.

 During these exams, the patient’s pupils are dilated with eye drops.
-A few photographs are then taken with a digital ophthalmic camera.
-Next, the contrast dye is injected, usually into a vein in the patient’s arm.
-The dye travels up to the eye within a few seconds and “lights up” the blood vessels for the camera.
-Once the dye is injected, multiple photographs are taken.
+The contrast dye is then injected, usually into a vein in the patient’s arm.
+The dye travels up to the eye within a few seconds and “lights up” the blood vessels for the camera to take multiple photographs.

 These tests are considered safe for the vast majority of patients.
 Fluorescein dye does not contain iodine and can generally be used in patients who have reactions to other intravenous contrast dyes.
 It is possible to have a minor reaction to the dye and develop symptoms including itching, nausea, or a rash.
 These symptoms can usually be managed with oral medication if severe.